awsdocs/aws-step-functions-developer-guide/doc_source/callback-task-sample-sqs.md

 To learn how to implement the callback pattern in Step Functions, see [Wait for a Callback with the Task Token](connect-to-resource.md#connect-wait-token)\.

-For more information about how AWS Step Functions can control other AWS services, see [Service Integrations with AWS Step Functions ](concepts-service-integrations.md)\.
+For more information about how AWS Step Functions can control other AWS services, see [Using AWS Step Functions with other services](concepts-service-integrations.md)\.

 ## Create State Machine and Provision Resources<a name="callback-task-sample-sqs-create"></a>